-Procedures for Approval of Support Animals in College Housing
+Procedures for Approval of Service/Support Animals in College Housing

-The question in determining if a Support Animal will be allowed in College housing is whether the Support Animal removes a barrier to access the College's programs, services, and/or activities within the residence hall.
-The College must also determine if the animal's presence in College housing is reasonable.
+The question in determining if a Support Animal will be allowed in College housing is whether or not the Support Animal is necessary because of the individual's disability to afford the individual an equal opportunity to use and enjoy College housing and its presence in College housing is reasonable.
 Otis College will not ask for or require an individual with a disability to pay a fee or surcharge for an approved Service/Support Animal.